2014–15 2. Liga (Slovakia)

 2014–15 2.
-Liga (Slovakia) season, named DOXXbet liga due to sponsorship reasons, was the 22nd edition of the second tier Slovakian league system football competition in Slovakia, since its establishment in 1993.
+Liga season, named DOXXbet liga due to sponsorship reasons, was the 22nd edition of the second tier Slovak league system football competition in Slovakia, since its establishment in 1993.

 For the first time in history, twenty-four teams would contest in two groups, with top six sides from each of groups will advance to a further round.